 Our Team

 Dorothy A. has spent 26 years in the human and community services field.
-A Human Rights Consultant, EdD, M.Ed., (UofT), RSSW, Q.Med.
+Doctorate degree in Social Justice (EdD), Masters in Social Justice (M.Ed.) from University of Toronto (UofT), RSSW, Q.Med.
 B.Sc.
-(Physics)
+(Physics), a Human Rights Consultant,

 Dorothy is committed to helping young people identify their abilities and achieve their fullest potential through her work as a registered Social Services Worker, her degrees in Social Justice as an advocate and educator, and her work in Human Rights.
 Dorothy has devoted her approach to equality, diversity, and inclusion, focusing on equity and Anti-Black racism.
 Hence, Dorothy has impacted not just the youth but also the communities.
 She has experienced diverse forms of oppression, racism, marginalization, and dehumanization, among other things, in her work places, communities and shelter systems; consequently, her selection of career was a wise decision.